volkanakcora/TO_TASKS/README.md

 ## :loudspeaker: **Hello to CHUCK NORRIS JOKES!**

-Chuck norris app consist of two components.
-First one is the application where the chuck norris jokes are  retrieved, and the second one is basic Dash web server run behind the nginx reverse proxy.
+Chuck Norris app consists of two components.
+The first one is the application where the chuck Norris jokes are retrieved, and the second one is the basic Dash webserver run behind the Nginx reverse proxy.

 Local testing:
 ![Image](assets/local_test.png)

 I've added gunicorn&wsgi for local testing of web development in case needed '''CMD: gunicorn wsgi:application''' (consider using --bind option if you want to run it in a specific port).
-Run it throguht the web/ folder.
+Run it through the web/ folder.

 ## :chart_with_upwards_trend: **Application**
 :

-How to deploy the application, nginx, and container: ''' ansible-playbook -v deploy_backend.yml --tags install,container,start,deploy_nginx --diff ''', make sure you are in the ansible directory in order to run the deployment.
+How to deploy the application, Nginx, and container: ''' ansible-playbook -v deploy_backend.yml --tags install, container, start,deploy_nginx --diff ''', make sure you are in the ansible directory in order to run the deployment.

+How to remove all images and containers, use "remove" tag. !! it wipes out everything, so be carefull if you have other containers or images running locally !!

 ## :see_no_evil: **Usage**